spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

   * If so, are there any special permission notices or rights restrictions attached to the collection?
   * What makes this collection of interest to you and/or other students of literature?

-**Source Collection ID Number:** AA reference code or id number of the related resource from which the described resource is derived, for example: MsC 142.
+**Source Collection ID Number:** A reference code or id number of the related resource from which the described resource is derived, for example: MsC 142.

-**Persistent URL:** Provide a link to the Collection that you are describing, if available.
+**Persistent URL:** Provide a link to the collection that you are describing, if available.

 **Collection Image URL:** Provide a link to an image file that will represent the collection.